saudins/ColorGame/README.md

 # ColorGame
-# To learn JavaScript and CSS
+To learn JavaScript and CSS based on example from Udemy course.